Tallwave/snowflake/README.md

 # Snowflake

-Snowflake is Medium's tool for planning and supporting our engineers' career development.
+Snowflake is Tallwave's tool (Based on [Medium's](https://github.com/medium/snowflake)) for planning and supporting our engineers' career development.
 You can read more about how we use this tool in our [growth framework documentation](https://medium.com/s/engineering-growth-framework).
 Our growth tool is hosted [publicly](https://snowflake.medium.com).